aliciajpan/cake-game/README.md

     - On Tutorial Page
         - Clicking on **home icon** brings user back to `/`/Menu page

+9. Testing _(Sept 22)_

 ---

-## Future Implementations/Nice to Haves
+## Ideas for Future Implementations/Nice to Haves

 1. Add cheerful music that plays in window
 2. Add symbols on flavours (instead of just relying on colours) to increase accessibility
 3. Deploy online
-    - Save global leaderboard data
+    - Save scoreboard data for online players
 4. Expand colours/flavours/number of cake layers (increase cake order complexity)
-5. Save data in database instead of JSON
+5. Save data in database instead of JSON file
 6. Different levels of difficulty (timers shorter/number of concurrent orders increases, etc.)
 7. Have back-end store names to randomly generate if player does not give a name
     - Example: Have array of adjectives and array of nouns, randomly pick one of each to give a name, ex.
 "Frosted Baker"